Explosive Tactics to Enhance Your Decision-Making Skills for Career Advancement

 The result?
 A career trajectory that catapults you past the also-rans and lands you squarely in the winner’s circle.
 Promotions, business deals, investment opportunities – they’ll all fall into place as you leverage the full power of your prefrontal cortex.

 So don’t let that enigmatic amygdala steal the spotlight.
 The real hero of your professional success story resides just behind your forehead – if only you have the know-how to unleash its full potential.
-With neuroscience-based career coaching, you can turn your prefrontal cortex into an unstoppable career superpower.
+With neuroscience-based career advisory work, you can turn your prefrontal cortex into an unstoppable career superpower.

 The only question is: Are you ready to take your decision-making abilities to the next level?